Codex Manesse

-The codex was produced in Zürich, for the Manesse family.
+The codex was produced in Zürich (Switzerland), for the Manesse family.

 The manuscript is "the most beautifully illumined German manuscript in centuries"; its 137 miniatures are a series of "portraits" depicting each poet.

 It is currently housed in the Heidelberg University Library.

+In 2023, Codex Manesse was admitted to UNESCO's Memory of the World.

 Contents

 The Codex Manesse is an anthology of the works of a total of about 135 minnesingers of the mid 12th to early 14th century.

 For each poet, a portrait is shown, followed by the text of their works.

 The entries are ordered approximately by the social status of the poets, starting with the Holy Roman Emperor Henry VI, Kings Conradin and Wenceslaus II, down through dukes, counts and knights, to the commoners.

-Most of the poems are Minnesang, but there are also other genres, including fables and didactic poems.
+Most of the poems are Minnesang, but there are also other genres, including fables and Spruchdichtung (didactic poems).

 The oldest poets represented in the manuscript had been dead for more than a century at the time of its compilations, while others were contemporaries, the latest even late additions of poems written during the early 14th century.

 In the portraits, some of the nobles are shown in full armour in their heraldic colors and devices (therefore with their faces hidden), often shown as taking part in a joust, or sometimes in single combat with sword and shield, and sometimes in actual battle.

 Some images are motivated by the biography of the person depicted, but some designs just draw their motif from the poet's name (thus, Dietmar is shown riding a mule, since his name can be interpreted as meaning people's horse), while others draw on imagery from their lyrics (Walther von der Vogelweide is shown in a thoughtful pose which exactly matches the description of himself in one of his most famous songs).